 We’ll split content-repurposing into two main categories, written (blog articles) and video.

-- Convert a series of educational articles into guides and share them on Social Media.
+- Convert a series of educational articles into guides and share them on social media.
 There are multiple paths to follow, but we’d suggest you look into Instagram.
-You can summarize your Law Firm’s educational content, visualize them, and create various formats that you can share on the platform.
+You can summarize your law firm’s educational content, visualize it, and create various formats that you can share on the platform.
 A series of graphs, a quick summary, and an eye-catching caption can be ideal for a carousel post, or even better a series of them.
 Additionally, you can use some of the visuals that you repurposed for Instagram stories.
 That way, you get in touch with your local community, providing helpful content while you retain your activity on the platform without the need to continue worrying about new content.

 Tip: Don’t forget to create a dedicated highlight where users can go back and review your stories.

 - Turn your blogs into podcasts.
 We’ve talked about podcasts on other occasions in the past.
-From our conversations with Attorneys, we’ve noticed that one of the main reasons holding them back is the preparation they need and the time-consuming process of creating the content.
-That’s your opportunity to use your existing content and convert it into something new, potentially targeting different audiences.
-Don’t forget to share your episodes on Social Media.
+From our conversations with attorneys, we’ve noticed that one of the main reasons holding them back is the preparation they need and the time-consuming process of creating the content.
+This is your opportunity to use your existing content and convert it into something new, potentially targeting different audiences.
+Don’t forget to share your episodes on social media.
 That way, you can get more people to listen while you also enhance your credibility.

-- Use your reviews and written testimonials on Social Media.
-If you have a reputation management strategy in place for your Law Firm, you generate reviews at a decent pace.
+- Use your reviews and written testimonials on social media.
+If you have a reputation management strategy in place for your law firm, you should generate reviews at a decent pace.
 Why wouldn’t you show the world what you’ve achieved and how satisfied your clients are?
 You can create short, eye-catching visuals and share them across all platforms.
 On Facebook, you can create posts and boost them to increase their visibility.
-On Instagram, you can make both stories and posts, and remember to create a highlight section devoted to your reviews.
+On Instagram, you can make both stories and posts.
+Remember to create a highlight section devoted to your reviews.

 - Turn your best-performing blog articles into quick videos.
 That could also be an excellent idea for your FAQs.
-That will work effectively with any piece of evergreen content, and you don’t need any significant investment.
-You can do it at your office with the help of your team and a camera (yes, your phone could also work)
+This will work effectively with any piece of evergreen content, and you don’t need any significant investment.
+You can do it at your office with the help of your team and a camera (yes, your phone could also work).

 b) Video Content Repurposing

 - Convert your videos into forms compatible with Instagram.
-You should look into IGTV that allows you to upload videos longer than one minute.
+Look into IGTV which allows you to upload videos longer than one minute.
 Additionally, you can create shorter cuts that can be used in your stories and regular posts.
-That way, you’ll maximize your reach on the platform, you’ll be able to post on a regular basis keeping in touch with your existing audience, and through Instagram ads for your Law Firm, you have the opportunity to expand your followers and get in front of prospective clients.
+That way, you’ll maximize your reach on the platform, and you’ll be able to post on a regular basis, keeping in touch with your existing audience.
+Through Instagram ads for your Law Firm, you have the opportunity to expand your followers and get in front of prospective clients.

 Tip: Don’t forget about Facebook and other social media such as Twitter.
 Once you are fully compatible with Instagram requirements and you are on a roll, move to Facebook and then Twitter.

 - Use some of your videos for a podcast series.
-Similar to what we mentioned for your blogs-to-podcasts strategy, you can use your videos, for example, FAQs & QNAs, and use them as foundations for a series of podcasts episodes.
-We strongly recommend not to overlook their importance and potential contribution to your overall digital marketing strategy.
+Similar to what we mentioned for your blogs-to-podcasts strategy, you can use your videos for the same purpose.
+For example, FAQs & Q&As can be used as the foundation of a series of podcast episodes.
+We strongly recommend not overlooking their importance and potential contribution to your overall digital marketing strategy.

 What are our takeaways:

-- Content is and will keep being king, therefore you should be actively seeking opportunities to enhance your content strategy.
+- Content is and will continue to be king.
+Therefore, you should be actively seeking opportunities to enhance your content strategy.